minghao51/prudential_challange/README.md

         - Casting/Train Val Separation
     - LightGBM Model
         - Required API KEY for [wandb](https://wandb.ai/home), although, the relevant codes can be disabled as it is just there for logging purpose
+        - However, since wandb logging is embeded within the logics, it is best to grab/register an account and insert the API key via the jupyter interface

 ## 4. **L3_Validation.ipnyb**
 **Evaluate the models**